Hodge-Laplacian of Brain Networks: Validation

-We used the maximum gap between sorted lengths of cycles as the test statistic.
-The tests are repeated for 10 times and the average $p$-values are reported.
-Table \ref{Table:SimulationStudy2} shows the $p$-values obtained for this study.
-The $p$-values are low for networks with differences while the values are large when the network has no difference.
-However, in some situations, the test is not performing well.
-In the $2$ vs $4$ comparison, $p$-values are above not necessarily smaller than 0.05.
-Since the number of nodes and 1-cycles are same across all the networks, this might have an effect of making the length not so meaningful discriminating feature of cycles.
+We used the maximum gap between coefficients of 1-cycle basis as the test statistic on the same simulation study.
+The test was repeated for 10 times and the average p-values are reported.
+Each simulation was performed with 100000 permutations.
+Table \ref{Table:SimulationStudy2a} shows the average p-values obtained for the simulation.
+The p-values are low for networks with differences while the p-values are large when the network has no difference.
+The method performed better than Wasserstein distance based method reported in Table \ref{Table:SimulationStudy1}.